“My lady. Lauds.”

-She arose, allowed her chambermaid to help her dress, then sat on a stool whilst the girl brushed her hair and dressed it.
+She arose, allowed her chambermaid to help her dress, then sat on a stool whilst the girl brushed her hair, braided it, and dressed it.
 She looked in the glass.
 “That is very lovely.
 Thank you.”
 She could see the girl blush and smile in the glass.
-Brìghde turned and said, “You did very well with my chamber, and by the time I set.
+Brìghde turned and said, “You did very well with my chambers, and by the time I set.
 I am pleased.
 If you continue to serve me this well, I shall double your wage.”

 “Thank you, my lady,” she whispered.

 She looked around.
 “Does nothing match?
 Where is everything?
 Certainly the last occupant of this keep left something?”

 Avis shook her head apologetically.
 “Not very much, my lady.
 We searched every corner of the keep for even this much and—” She shrugged helplessly.

 “That’s a new mattress.
 Where did you find it?”

 She pulled her lips between her teeth.